vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-single-replica/create-single-replica.md

         </info>

+      - **Category of virtual machine**: select the flavor of the VM.
+For more information, see [Cloud Servers service overview](/en/base/iaas/concepts/vm-concept#flavors).

       - **Type of virtual machine**: [configuration template](/en/base/iaas/concepts/vm-concept#flavors) for the DB instance.

         Templates with high-performance CPUs are available [on request to the support service](/en/contacts).
 To use these templates, select the option **Show only high performance CPUs**.